Traditional Mongolian-Style Yurt for a Glamping Getaway in Crowsnest Pass, AlbertaColeman, Alberta (Canada)

-Love sightseeing and history?
-Guests will have fun in this region.
-From the Frank Slide Interpretative Centre to Leitch Colleries and the Hillcrest Mine Disaster, there is no shortage of stories to hear about the development of the Pass.
+Guests who love sightseeing and history will have fun in this region.
+From the Frank Slide Interpretative Center to Leitch Colleries and the Hillcrest Mine Disaster, there is no shortage of stories to hear about the development of the Pass.
 Guests can hire a local tour company if they would like an escorted tour of the region.
 Foodies will be busy with specialty coffee shops and pubs, as well as a whole range of restaurants with fantastic offerings.
 The Holy Ghost Music Hall draws live music buffs with bluegrass-folk-rock bands most weekends at the Greenhill Hotel.
 Crowsnest Pass Heritage Festival is held early August each year.

 For a change of scenery, guests can spend the day in Waterton Lakes National Park, conveniently located just over an hour away from the sight.
 Here, glampers will have a plethora of activities available.

 - Check-in: from 3:00 p.m. to 9:00 p.m.

 - Check-out: 11:00 a.m.

 - Infants allowed Under 2 years old

 - No events

 - Some spaces are shared